PoCInnovation/InterPlanetaryCloud/.github/getting-started.md

 ### Branches

 Branch protection is really important.
-It helps you to have controle on your code.
+It helps you to have control on your code.

 For each of the following branches, add the required protections.